Director: Stephen Norrington

 What impressed me most about Blade after re-watching it is how little it holds your hand.
 Sure there are entire scenes of exposition, but it feels more like world building and bringing a more modern approach to the vampire lore.
 Blade is not an origin story, which I love; it feels like every first film in the comic book genre has to show how the hero became said hero, which is becoming a tired trope of the genre.
 The film never needs to beat you over the head either with Blade’s motivation, it’s established early he’s the hunter of the hunters and his mission to slay them all which stays consistent throughout the movie.
 Our hero here is both focused and seasoned, he cuts through his foes with extreme efficiency with no hesitation; it tells us he’s been doing this his whole life.

 The film is presented in a fast, energetic stylish manner, extreme camera angles shift to bring us right in on top of the action, set pieces from both the human world and the vampire world are saturated with blinding lights and flooding shadows.
 It makes for a visceral experience.
 A visual cue I noticed was the younger vampires congregated in flashy, colourful and modern locations while the elder vampires resided in dark and dreary ancient looking environments.
 The new wave of the undead lived in a world that was very much alive.
-The soundtrack to the film has a mix and match of hip hop, techno and rock which stand up to this day.
+The soundtrack to the film has a mix and match of hip hop, techno and rock which stands up to this day.
 Techno music blares during action scenes, giving them a kinetic feel, while slower hip hop beats play during the more sombre parts of the film.
 The music enhances this film with some truly memorable tunes I still have on my playlist today.

 Another stand out aspect of Blade is that it was made as an R rated film and it’s under this rating that it thrives.
 Today’s superheroes have mass appeal, so studios tend to present them in a more teen friendly manner.
 That is why we don’t see Wolverine dicing his opponents into bloody pieces.
 Blade is bloody and gory because it needs to be, vampires are vicious creatures and disposing of them is dirty work and Blade certainly has a flare for showing us.
 Blood and limbs paint the walls in Blade, bodies burn and disintegrate and it’s a delight to watch.
 Blade’s gadgets are great as they both suit the vampire lore but also look awesome; any excuse to have a samurai sword in a film is fine by me.
 Blade is a dark film both visually and thematically and if you want a gory gritty superhero film, then look no further.